sportsbitenews/web-optimizator/readme.txt

 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule .* index.php
    in your .htaccess
+2b.
+Or you can just try to go to /web-optimizer/index.php
 3. Follow the installation instructions.
 For Express Install please make sure that
  * website root is writable for your web server process or(and) there is writable .htaccess file
  * default cache folder (web-optimizer/cache) is writable for your web server process